-Critics of French Literature have all agreed that most of the French authors of the years 1970 – 2000 have written under the realm of Postmodernism.
+Critics of French literature have all agreed that most of the French authors of the years 1970 – 2000 have written in the postmodern vein.
 The postmodern turn in literature was carried out as a reaction against the canonized forms of high modernism that had emerged in the United States in the 1950s (Virginia Woolf, Kafka, Ernest Hemingway, William Faulkner, James Joyce).
 Postmodernist authors rejected the aesthetic of high modernism, as Steven Best and Douglas Kellner claim: “the notion of artistic work as a hieroglyph understood only by experts was rejected for a more accessible, populist writing style; and the concept of the author as an expressive unitary consciousness was dismantled to place the writing subject within a dense, socially constructed, intertextual discursive field” (130).
-Like John Barth, Donald Barthelme, Robert Coover, French Writers of the 1970s and on, have adopted self-reflexive and non-linear writing that broke with the principle of mimesis, depth psychology and character development and abandoned the idea of the author as a sovereign subject in full command of the creation process.
-The postmodern hero became depthless, aimless embodying “the waning effect” (130).
-Moral and symbolic themes were rejected in favor of surface meaning as in the novels of Alain Robbe- Grillet, Natalie Sarraute, Marguerite Duras, Julien Gracq and many others.
-Because post-war France was characterized by the presence of the Nouveau roman until the 1970s, the post-modern novel developed there later, and was born in a different political and economic environment than the American postmodernism for example: end of the “Trente Glorieuses” (post-war boom), start of the cold war for one, end of communism for the other ...
+Like John Barth, Donald Barthelme, and Robert Coover, French writers of the 1970s on adopted self-reflexive and non-linear writing that broke with the principle of mimesis, depth psychology, and character development and abandoned the idea of the author as a sovereign subject in full command of the creative process.
+The postmodern hero became depthless and aimless, embodying “the waning effect” (Best and Douglas 130).
+Moral and symbolic themes were rejected in favor of surface meaning as in the novels of Alain Robbe- Grillet, Natalie Sarraute, Marguerite Duras, Julien Gracq, and many others.
+Because post-war France was characterized by the presence of the Nouveau Roman until the 1970s, the post-modern novel developed there later, and was born in a different political and economic environment than American postmodernism for example: end of the “Trente Glorieuses” (post-war boom), start of the cold war for one, end of communism for the other ...

 One of the first writers to have practiced postmodern writing is Michel Butor with Mobile.
-Another good example of French author to have used postmodern esthetics is Jean-Benoît Puech, who translated John Barth's famous essay on post-modern literature into French.
+Another good example of a French author to have used postmodern esthetics is Jean-Benoît Puech, who translated John Barth's famous essay on postmodern literature into French.
 He invented a writer, Benjamin Jordane, whose life he wrote as well as the complete intimate and literary works and many comments on these writings, attributed to competing critics.
 The use of pastiche of style and genre is close to John Barth, and the playful “author's supposition” recalls the Nabokovian novels of Steven Millhauser.
-Georges Perros practices fragmental writing (Papiers collés).
+Georges Perros practices fragmental writing (papiers collés).
 Philippe Sollers, in The Year of the Tiger, offers us a form of writing where collage becomes the only possible form of expression.
 Jacques Roubaud’s La Belle Hortense becomes a “pseudo-novel” where metatextuality reigns.
-The story becomes incidental while its commentary is the main issue. Éric Laurrent practices irony, pastiche and intertextuality, even intermediality as in Coup de foudre, based on Botticelli's Birth of Venus.
+The story becomes incidental while its commentary is the main issue. Éric Laurrent practices irony, pastiche, and intertextuality, even intermediality as in Coup de foudre, based on Botticelli's Birth of Venus.
 Marie Darrieussecq in Truismes uses the allegory of metamorphosis to counterpoint the excesses of society.